mar-alv/ignite-todo-list-api/README.md

 "Task created"

-# Missing either the title or description in the request body
+# When not providing a valid request body

 HTTP/1.1 400 Bad Request
 Content-type: application/json